 The grille is by Thomas Ducheman.
 Only six of the thirty two statues in the niches of the grille now remain (Saints George, Edward the Confessor, Bartholomew, James the Great, John the Evangelist and another).
 The badges of the Welsh dragon and the greyhound of Richmond are also part of its decoration.
 The grille was originally gilded and on special anniversaries many candles, each nine feet high, were lit on top.
 Four candles were to burn constantly, tended by the monks.

-The heads of the effigies carried at their respective funerals still survive in the Abbey collection, that of the king being particularly lifelike and probably from a death mask (the bodies of the funeral effigies were damaged by water during the Second World War).
+The heads of the effigies carried at their respective funerals still survive in the Abbey collection, that of the king being particularly lifelike and probably from a death mask (the bodies of the funeral effigies were damaged by water during the blitz in the Second World War).

-The inscriptions on the tomb can be translated:
+The inscriptions for Henry on the tomb can be translated: